verilator/verilator/docs/guide/warnings.rst

    then automatic as static prevents the function from being reentrant, which may be a source of bugs, and/or performance issues.

-   If the function does not require static behavior, change it to "function automatic".
+   If the function is in a module, and does not require static behavior, change it to "function automatic".

-   If the function requires static behavior, change it to "function static".
+   If the function is in a module, and requires static behavior, change it to "function static".

+   If the function is in a package, it defaults to static, and label the function's variables as static.

    Ignoring this warning will only suppress the lint check; it will simulate correctly.